-Insight gained from field reporting can inrease sales, improve customer service and make operations more efficient.
-Here is some ideas to make your field reporting a success.
+Insights gained from field reporting can significantly improve customer satisfaction and make operations more efficient.
+Here are some ideas to make your field reporting a success.

 Good reporting processes have clear objectives and produce results that are easy to understand.

-Working backwards helps to plan the actual reporting process.
+Working backward helps to plan the actual reporting process.

 Picture your dream data set.
 Would a Yes/No statistic or a lot of open text answers help you make the decisions you need to make?

-If you are sharing data with other stakeholders ask what is important to them.
+If you share reporting results with other stakeholders ask what is important to them.